Wistman's Wood: Preservation status

 The wood is one of the highest oakwoods in Britain, and one of Britain's last remaining temperate rainforests.
 As an outstanding example of native upland oak woodland, it was selected as a Site of Special Scientific Interest in 1964.
 It is also an NCR site and forms part of the Wistman's Wood National Nature Reserve.
 The wood was also one of the primary reasons for the selection of the Dartmoor Special Area of Conservation.

-The other two high-altitude oakwoods of Dartmoor are Black Tor Copse on the West Okement River in the north, and Piles Copse on the River Erme in the south.
+The other two high-altitude oakwoods of Dartmoor are Black-a-Tor Copse on the West Okement River in the north, and Piles Copse on the River Erme in the south.

 In 2023, William, Prince of Wales as Duke of Cornwall announced a scheme in collaboration with Natural England to preserve, regenerate and double the size of the rainforest by 2040.
 Work began in October 2023.
 Acorns will be collected from the ancient trees to plant new saplings and both animal grazing and human foot traffic will be reduced in order to regenerate it sensitively.

 Part of the land area designated as Wistman's Wood Site of Special Scientific Interest is owned by the Duchy of Cornwall.